hexpm/hexpm/lib/hexpm_web/templates/docs/organization_sso.html.md

 The two MFA policies do not compete, because they protect different things.
 The organization's provider enforces the organization's policy on every organization access session.
 Hexpm's own two-factor authentication enforces the account holder's policy on every account login.
 A member with both completes both, at different moments, and neither substitutes for the other.

 An SSO authentication never suppresses a personal Hexpm two-factor prompt, because it never establishes the account session in the first place.
-It also never satisfies step-up re-authentication (sudo), which stays on credentials the account itself owns: password, GitHub, or a recovery code.
+It also never satisfies step-up re-authentication (sudo), which stays on credentials the account itself owns: password, GitHub, an authenticator code, or a recovery code.
 Configure the required MFA and conditional-access policy for organization access in your provider.

 Okta controls authentication to the SSO application.
 Hexpm remains the source of truth for organization membership and roles.
 Removing an Okta assignment does not remove the member from Hexpm.
 Remove the member in Hexpm to revoke organization access.